fusion809/fusion809.github.io-old2/_posts/2016/03/ATOM/03c-source.md

 * 32-bit / 64-bit computer architecture.
 64-bit is preferable.
 * C/C++ build tools &mdash; the GNU Compiler Collection (GCC; must also have C++ support, C++ support is usually provided by a separate package called `g++` or `gcc-c++`, depending on one's distribution), the GNU C Library (`glibc`), including its development headers, `glibc-devel`, and GNU Make (usually called `make`) are usually used to satisfy this requirement on Linux platforms.
 * Git.
+Usually this package is called `git` on the distribution, in question.
 * Node.js (officially 0.10.x or above is supported, but Fedora has 0.10.x in their repositories and I have never managed to build Atom using their version of Node.js, so I would recommend using the 0.12.x or later series Node.js).
+The development headers are required, for some distributions this is provided by a package called `nodejs-devel`.
 * npm (officially v1.4.x or above is supported).
+On most distributions this is provided by a package called `npm`.
+This requires Python 2.6 / 2.7, usually provided by a `python2` or `python` package.
 * Development headers for the GNOME keyring.
+This package is usually called `libgnome-keyring` / `libgnome-keyring-dev` / `libgnome-keyring-devel`.

 All these requirements can, for most distributions (in fact all of them that I have experience with), be satisfied quite easily by installing packages from official repositories, except for the Node.js / npm requirement.